How Much Do Clothes Cost in Bolivia? A Complete Guide

 Clothing expenses for a tourist visiting Bolivia.

-After leaving a while in Bolivia, you’ll be able to get not only high-quality unbranded clothes at cheap prices and still with all the standards and safety needed, but also the right branded clothes.
-But if you are a tourist coming for days to Bolivia, then only buy from tourist places and clothing stores, or with the help of a person that knows how to get good apparel here and not be fooled in the process.
+After spending some time in Bolivia, you’ll be able to acquire not only high-quality unbranded clothing at affordable prices, meeting all necessary standards and safety requirements, but also the right branded clothing.
+However, if you’re a tourist visiting for a few days, *it’s best to purchase only from tourist locations and clothing stores* or with the assistance of someone who knows how to obtain good apparel without being overcharged.

-Comparing the cost of clothes in Bolivia versus other countries
+Comparing the Cost of Clothing in Bolivia to Other Countries

-Clothing in our country is certainly cheap, but it also has a wide range of prices, from secondhand clothes that cost just pennies to branded clothes from well-known worldwide brands that can cost hundreds of dollars.
-But in general, you can get way cheaper clothes in Bolivia than in first-tier countries.
-The best quality branded clothes are only 30% to 80% of the cost you can find in the first world.
+Clothing in our country is undoubtedly inexpensive, but it also has a wide price range, from second-hand clothes costing just pennies to branded clothing from well-known global brands that can cost hundreds of dollars.
+In general, however, you can obtain significantly more affordable clothing in Bolivia than in developed countries.
+The highest-quality branded clothing is *only 30% to 80%* of the cost you’d find in the developed world.

-Furthermore, unbranded clothing or clothing imitations that maintain high standards in its manufacturing process, will cost only around 25% in Bolivia of what similar quality clothing can cost in a first-world country.
-A different story is these prices compared against India, where clothes are much cheaper than in Bolivia, as half as cheaper.
+Furthermore, unbranded clothing or clothing imitations that maintain high manufacturing standards will cost only around 25% in Bolivia of what similar-quality clothing would cost in a developed country.
+A different story is when comparing these prices to India, where clothing is much cheaper than in Bolivia, *as much as half the price*.

-As you can see in the table below, a common Bolivian spends around $22 in apparel each month, while an upper-class or high-income Bolivian (which is very near in standard of living to a first-tier country expat living here) will spend around $50 per month, this is ⅓ of the average apparel expenses in the United States and ½ of what is spent in Canada, but almost the same as in the UK.
+As you can see in the table below, an average Bolivian spends around $22 per month on apparel, while an upper-middle-class or high-income Bolivian (whose standard of living is very close to that of a developed-country expat residing here) will spend around $50 per month.
+This is 1/3 of the average apparel expenses in the United States and 1/2 of what is spent in Canada, but almost the same as in the UK.

-Comparing clothing expenses in Bolivia versus other countries.
+Comparing clothing expenses in Bolivia to other countries.

-But also, you have seen that the people with high income, rich people, or expats living here tend to buy mostly branded clothes that are original and can be found in specialized clothing stores and huge malls or even supermarkets.
-You’ve realized that a branded clothing change costs as much as 2x or 3x more than unbranded similar clothes, with an unbranded clothing change costing ~$70 and a similar branded one costing ~$150.
+You’ve also seen that high-income individuals, wealthy people, or expats living here tend to purchase primarily branded clothing, which can be found in specialized clothing stores and large malls or even supermarkets.
+You’ve realized that a branded outfit costs as much as 2x or 3x more than a similar unbranded outfit, with an unbranded outfit costing approximately $70 and a comparable branded one costing around $150.

-Finally, you now know that tourist clothes here are highly overpriced when a tourist wants to buy them, as outside tourist places they can be found even cheaper than normal clothing.
-But in tourist places, a tourist clothing change will cost you around $200.
-Anyway, we don’t recommend you to buy tourist clothes outside these tourist places, unless you know what you’re doing, to avoid getting fooled by unethical sellers or targeted by thieves and robbers.
+Finally, you now know that tourist clothing here is significantly overpriced when purchased by tourists, as outside of tourist locations, it can be found for even less than regular clothing.
+However, in tourist locations, a tourist outfit will cost you around $200.
+We don’t recommend purchasing tourist clothing outside of these tourist locations unless you are very familiar with the local environment, to avoid being deceived by unethical sellers or targeted by thieves and robbers.

-We hope this information has helped you, and if you want to know the overall costs of living in Bolivia, including clothes, food, traveling, and other expenses, visit our dedicated guide for this: The cost of living in Bolivia, all the details you need to know.
+We hope this information has been helpful.
+If you’d like to learn more about the overall cost of living in Bolivia, including clothing, food, transportation, and other expenses, please visit our dedicated guide here: The cost of living in Bolivia: All you need to know.

 Leave a Reply